rxv3774/WebCheckers/docs/DesignDoc.md

 From the Perspective of the user, the Application's user interface begins on the home page where the user will see a welcome screen and a button to sign in.
 When the user clicks the button, the interface then flows to the sign-in page, where the user is prompted to enter a unique name.
-If the user enters an invalid name or name that's already being used, the user will stay on the sign-in page but with the appropriate error message.
+If the user enters an invalid name or a name that's already being used, the user will stay on the sign-in page but with the appropriate error message.
 If the user enters a valid name, the interface flows back to the home page, where the user can see his name as the current player, along with a number or list of other players in the lobby.
 When the user chooses a player to enter a game with or a different player chooses the user to play a game with,